 But it doesn’t stop there.
 Wix also allows you to sell on eBay, Amazon, and across all your social media accounts from a single dashboard.
 You can manage everything – your inventory, orders, and marketing – all in one place.

 In the coming sections, I’ll walk you through creating your own online plant store using Wix.
-With Wix’s 14-day free trial, you can start building your store and exploring all its powerful features risk-free.
+With Wix’s 14-day money-back guarantee, you can build your site and start selling risk-free.

 Ideally, your store name should match your domain name.
 A consistent name across your brand and domain helps ensure that customers won’t be confused when searching for your store online.